matn7/CS-Notes/src/main/java/basic_java/hearts/CONCURRENT-PROGRAMMING.md

 ```

 - A **CountDownLatch** is initialized with a given count
-- The await methods block until the current count reaches zero due to invocations of the `countDown()` method,
+- The `await()` methods block until the current count reaches zero due to invocations of the `countDown()` method,
 after which all waiting threads are released and any subsequent invocations of await return immediately
 - This is a one-shot phenomenon - the count cannot be reset.
 If you need a version that resets the count,
-consider using CyclicBarrier
+consider using **CyclicBarrier**

 ### Methods:

-- `await()`:
+- `await()`
+    - Causes the current thread to wait until the latch has counted down to zero, unless the thread is interrupted
 ```java
 public void await() throws InterruptedException
 ```
-Causes the current thread to wait until the latch has counted down to zero, unless the thread is interrupted

-- `countDown()`:
+- `countDown()`
+    - Determines to count of the latch, releasing all waiting threads if the count reaches zero
 ```java
 public void countDown()
 ```
-Determines to count of the latch, releasing all waiting threads if the count reaches zero

 - Use